shayaanhu/CS382-A2/dvwa-security-lab/README.md

 ### Low Security
 **Payload:** `http://localhost:8080/vulnerabilities/csrf/?password_new=hacked&password_conf=hacked&Change=Change`
-**Result:** Just visiting this URL changed the admin password to `hacked`—no form submission needed.
+**Result:** Just visiting this URL changed the admin password to `hacked`, without any form submission.
 **Screenshot:** ![CSRF Low](screenshots/csrf_low.png)
 **Why it worked:** The app processes GET parameters with the session cookie and doesn't check if the request actually came from the form.
 So anyone can craft a URL that changes the password.